krolique/project_euler/docs/algorithms/sub-array-sum.rst

     return []

-Well, this approach is great unless the consequtive sum of integers can be found much later in the array.
+Well, this approach is great unless the consecutive sum of integers can be found much later in the array.

 Example::